alikarim007/iOS-App/README.md

 # iOS-App
-iOS Dice App in Swift 4
+iOS 4App were bulid in Swift 4